British couple missing after Valencia floods ‘found dead in their car’

 She was told the two were missing on Thursday after friends checked on them and found their pets at home but their vehicle gone.

+“It’s not just our parents, there’s hundreds of people, and they have to be held accountable for that.
+I think it is diabolical, to be honest.

+“We shouldn’t be sat with anger.
+They acted far too late.
+What happened in Valencia was unnecessary.”

-More than 200 people have been confirmed dead in the flooding disaster so far.
+More than 200 people have been confirmed dead in the flooding disaster so far, with searches continuing for bodies inside houses and the thousands of cars left strewn in the streets.

+Volunteers and residents are helping thousands of soldiers and police officers clean up the mud and debris left behind by the floods.

+A Foreign, Commonwealth and Development Office spokesman said: “We are supporting the family of a British man and woman who have died in Spain and are in contact with the local authorities.”